Hello, Internet Traveler.

-Special Update: I just signed the contract with Harmony Ink Press to publish my YA Novel, GHOST SONGS, in 2014.
+Special Update: PRE-ORDER my YA Novel, GHOST SONGS, from Dreamspinner / Hamrony Ink Press.
+The first 20 copies are the limited edition signed vellum 1st editions.
 Look for it in print, ebook and audiobook, too!

 My debut novel, IF THERE'S A HEAVEN ABOVE (JMS Books, 2013) is now available as an eBook.
 The print edition will be available on January 31, 2013.

 EARLY REVIEWS OF IF THERE'S A HEAVEN ABOVE:

 "If There's A Heaven Above" takes the reader on a tour of the Southern California demi-monde goth scene of the mid-1980s, as seen through the eyes of club-kid, Matt.
 Andrew Demcak combines innocence with experience, sex and drugs, Love and Rockets, with just the right touch of poetry.
 It is a thrilling ride along the freeways and turntables of that era: when AIDS was new, Reagan was King, and hope was a wounded kitten, cared for by the creatures of the night.

 - Eric Norris, author of Nocturnal Omissions: A Tale of Two Poets (Sibling Rivalry Press)